senkulabs/breeze-lite/docs/editing-chirps.md

 ::: details Here's the answer. 👀

 We render the list of chirps using Chirp component.
 Each chirp is unique by id.
-Because we add the edit action in Chirp (and delete action in next section), we need to add a unique identify for each list item in order to make Svelte compiler use it to diff when the data changes.
+Because we add the edit action in Chirp (and delete action in next chapter), we need to add a unique identify for each list item in order to make Svelte compiler use it to diff when the data changes.

 ```svelte
 {#each chirps as chirp} // [!code --]